The American Prosecutor Made The Death Penalty A Rigged And Barbaric Game

 In a third, the district attorney ignored a judicial order to bring in evidence that the comparative ballistic lead analysis on a bullet would prove what he intended to prove prior to bringing in the witness to the said analysis.
 But there was no such hearing on the bullet evidence; the district attorney charged ahead and presented the witness with a quickness.
 It was wise as she would be charged for perjuring herself in this same type of analysis four years later.

-All too convincing is the attorneys’ example of Fox News Host Janine Pirro, Westchester County’s former district attorney, jumping in front of a news camera to declare the shooting of two local police officers a capital crime before she knew what had happened.
+All too convincing is the attorneys’ example of Fox News' "Judge" Janine Pirro, Westchester County’s former district attorney, jumping in front of a news camera to declare the shooting of two local police officers a capital crime before she knew what had happened.

-The same force that caused former Cameron County, Texas District Attorney Armando Villalobos to misrepresent Melissa Lucio’s life to the jury to assure she died acted on these New York prosecutors.
-Lucio is first Hispanic woman sentenced to death in Texas in a highly publicized murder trial where her counsel and supporters contend not just that she’s innocent but that no crime ocurred at all.
+The same force that acted on the New York prosecutors in these 14 cases caused former Cameron County, Texas District Attorney Armando Villalobos to misrepresent Melissa Lucio’s life to the jury so he could snag a win.
+Lucio is first Hispanic woman sentenced to death in Texas in a highly publicized murder trial where her counsel and supporters contend not just that she’s innocent but that no crime occurred at all.

-At this point, it’s probably not possible to cleave professional misconduct from the pursuit of the death penalty.
+At this point, it’s probably not possible to cleave professional misconduct from the pursuit of the death penalty in any case.
 The late Supreme Court Justice Felix Frankfurter predicted this.
 “I am strongly against capital punishment. . . .
 When life is at hazard in a trial, it sensationalizes the whole thing almost unwittingly,” he said.

 The only solution to legal skullduggery in death-eligible cases is to abolish capital punishment.
 The death penalty can go out with a bang, be legislatively discarded like it was in Connecticut 10 years ago this month.
 Or it can leak out of the state’s prisons like New York, where one by one, the condemned vacate their cell-tombs, and walk into the assurance that, if someone takes their lives unnaturally, no judge pre-approved the hit.